 Leases in which the Group does not transfer substantially all the risks and rewards incidental to ownership of an asset are classified as operating leases.
 Initial direct costs incurred in negotiating and arranging an operating lease are added to the carrying amount of the leased asset and recognised over the lease term on the same basis as rental income.
 Contingent rents are recognised as revenue in the period in which they are earned.
+The accounting policy for rental income is disclosed in Note 2.22 (iii).

-2.23 Revenue
+2.22 Revenue